oemof/oemof-thermal/docs/examples.rst

 ========

 In this section we provide several examples to demonstrate how you can use the functions and components of *oemof.thermal*.
-You can find them in the [oemof´s exapmle repository](https://github.com/oemof/oemof-thermal/tree/master/examples)
+You can find them in the [oemof´s example repository](https://github.com/oemof/oemof-thermal/tree/master/examples)
 Among them are the following:

 - functionality of collector facade and efficency calculation